salesforce/design-system-react/tests/README.md

 	1. Start server from terminal with `npm start`
 	1. Browse to [http://localhost:8001](http://localhost:8001)

+## Snapshot testing
+Most tests run within the Karma/Mocha/Chai test suite.
+This allows for interactive, real browser testing.
+DOM checking though is tedious even with jQuery-like transversal tools such as Enzyme.
+The following process uses Jest to take a snapshot of the state of the DOM when the component is rendered and save it as a string for future comparison.
+Please use this process to test the presence of CSS classes, styles, and DOM nodes.
+Reuse of code examples in `examples` folder is _highly recommended_ in your snapshot tests.
+This allows confirmation of the alignment of the documentation site examples with design system markup.
+Mouse/keyboard user interaction tests are still expected to be created in Mocha.

+### Compare markup with the design system
+- Copy markup from design system site
+- [Convert to JSX](http://magic.reactjs.net/htmltojsx.htm).
+SVGs may need to be converted correctly.
+- Copy JSX into the component's `render` function to feed the markup into the Jest snapshot
+- `npm run snapshot-test` or `npm run snapshot-test -- -u` (to overwrite the existing snapshot)
+- Return to the component and `npm run snapshot-test -- --watch` and modify your component until you get the DOM correct.

 ## Test file
 - Files ending in `.test.jsx` will be run by the Karma
 - Use ECMAScript 6 syntax